Eeny Meeny Miny Mo

 What that means is that for around 80 minutes "The Stepchild" comes down to how well director Roma Roth can handle the obvious elements to toy with the audience.
 What I mean is that of course the movie is going to make it feel like John is behind things but Roth does it in such a way that it toys with you because it feels like it can't be that obvious.
 Of course when Ashley becomes increasingly worked up she ends up back on a psychiatric ward you know she will end up pretending to take the pills given to her and so on.
 It does make "The Stepchild" extremely typical but in a way it is entertaining for being such, especially as you are never entirely sure what the ending will be, as in who was behind the murder of Ashley's father.

-As for the acting well "The Stepchild" benefits from the casting of Lauren Holly and Paul Johansson as both have appeared in similar movies and are comfortable playing these characters which could easily be bad guys.
+As for the acting well "The Stepchild" benefits from the casting of Lauren Holly and Paul Johansson as both have appeared in similar movies and are comfortable playing these characters which could easily be bad guys but also good guys.
 As for Sarah Fisher she is pleasant enough as Ashley but the character is as cliche as most of the movie.

 What this all boils down to is that "The Stepchild" really has one thing going for it and ironically it is being so obvious that you know it can't be that obvious when it comes to who the guilty party is.
 But beyond the big reveal come the end of the movie what you have before is a lot of cliche which ultimately adds to the movie's familiarity.